ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode36](images/xchaincode36.png)

-If you are unfamiliar with commercial-paper, please review what the `papercontract.js` does in VSCode Lab 2 section 1 and section 3.
+If you are unfamiliar with commercial-paper, please review what `papercontract.js` does in VSCode Lab 2 section 1 and section 3.

 3. Next, navigate to the `Debug` view in VSCode: